-Simply replacing one-person-per-vehicle AVs will not reduce traffic congestion, etc. https://medium.com/enrique-dans/is-autonomous-driving-about-to-take-a-wrong-turn-583af6a8853d
+Simply replacing one-person-per-vehicle AVs will not reduce traffic congestion, etc.

+https://medium.com/enrique-dans/is-autonomous-driving-about-to-take-a-wrong-turn-583 af 6a 88 53 distribution of the second states of

 [Davalos2021a] Jackie Davalos, Uber to Pilot Driverless Food Delivery in California in 2022, Bloomberg, 16 December 2021.